AnoushkaBanerjee/FusionAI/README.md

 The program allows users to interact with a simple AI system that can operate in both Offline Mode and Online Mode depending on the user's needs and internet availability.

-⚠️IMPORTANT:- Install all the modules, dependencies and most importantly, Last Version of Python as mentioned in "INSTALL_THESE.txt"-
+⚠️IMPORTANT:- Install all the modules, dependencies and most importantly, latest Version of Python as mentioned in "INSTALL_THESE.txt"-
 Offline Mode:
 Offline mode runs using basic scripted responses built directly into the program.